XuzhouHuang/azure-infra-as-code/README.md

 # azure-infra-as-code

-# the project to manager Azure Infra using ARM template, AzBB, Az and PowerShell.
+The project to manager Azure Infra using ARM template, AzBB, Az and PowerShell.
-# Target cloud is AzureChinaCloud and tested.
+Target cloud is AzureChinaCloud and tested.
-# Azure AzureCloud should also work no hard coded service end point.
+Azure AzureCloud should also work no hard coded service end point.
 Need further test.

 Workflow
 =========